CloudLabsAI-Azure/CAF-Infra-Security/03-secure-infrastructure-with-azure-firewall-premium.md

     >**Note:** Wait for a few minutes for the policy to get updated.

-1. Navigate back to JumpVM and run the `curl` command again:
+1. Navigate back to FirewallVM and run the `curl` command again:

     `curl -A "HaxerMen" <Firewall Public IP>`